corygrant/dingoPDM/docs/hardware/thermal.md

     - Critical temperature limit `80°C`
     - Reaction: device shutdown, power cycle required

-### Notes
+!!! note "Notes"
     - Thermal performance is similar with or without PWM (on resistive loads)
     - The onboard temperature sensor follows the junction temperature within a few degrees after 10 minutes
     - Installing the case increases the temperature by a maximum of `5°C`
     - The temperatures seen by the onboard sensor and thermocouple are much lower than the maximum temperature of the Profet junction `150°C`